Heartworms In Your Ferret – How To Prevent And Treat Them

 Laboratory Blood, Urine And Fluid Test Results:

 Early in heartworm infections a ferret’s blood analysis results are usually normal.
 When one or another value is elevated or low, there is no particular trend that relates to heartworm infection.
-However, in longer standing infections it is common for their eosinophil counts to be high. (ref) Eosinophils tend to go up in parasitic infections.
+However, in longer standing infections it is common for their eosinophil counts to be high.
+Blood eosinophil numbers tend to go up in parasitic infections and certain allergies.

-Many ferrets that harbor heartworms are also become anemic (=low PCV, Hct, hemoglobin).
+Many ferrets that harbor heartworms are also become anemic (= low PCV, Hct & hemoglobin).
 When a ferret is in crisis due to a heartworm infection, it is common for its red blood cells to be destroyed.
-In that process, hemoglobin, the red pigment in blood is liberated.
-The end products of some of that free hemoglobin often finds its way into the urine (bilirubinuria /biliverdinuria).
+We do not know if that is a mechanical process or due to some released toxin(s).
+But in that process, hemoglobin, the red pigment in blood, is liberated.
+The end products of some of that free hemoglobin often finds their way into the ferret’s urine (eg bilirubinuria).

 When your veterinarian suspects that fluid has accumulated around your ferrets lungs or when confirmed by x-rays, a sample of that fluid can be withdrawn with a needle and analyzed.
-Those tests can tell the difference between fluids leaked due to heart failure (modified transudates) and those produced by infections such as pneumonia (exudates = higher in WBCs & protein).
+Those tests can tell the difference between fluids leaked due to heart failure (a modified transudates) and those produced by infections such as pneumonia bacteria or virus called exudates which are higher in WBCs & protein).

-Search For Heartworm Larva In The Ferret’s Blood
+Search For Heartworm Larva In Your Ferret’s Blood

 Finding heartworm larva (microfilaria), the microscopic stage carried by mosquitoes, circulating in the blood of heartworm-infected dogs confirms heartworm disease (two adult worms must be present, a male and female).
 But this search for larva under the microscope is considerably less helpful in ferrets.
 That is because at the most, they are present for only a short time.
 If your veterinarian is fortunate, a microfilaria might be seen in a ferret heartworm case.
 But that is a rare occurrence. (ref1,rptref2)